Edited by: Jessica Merritt

-Each of the posh suites and pavilions has Wi-Fi, a Udaipur green marble bathroom, a separate living area, a minibar, a terrace, at least 1,345 square feet of space, and a private courtyard with an outdoor dining area.
-Of course, the bedroom contains a king bed, a luxurious domed ceiling, a daybed, a personal bar, Wi-Fi, air conditioning, and much more.
+Each of the posh suites and pavilions has at least 1,345 square feet of space, a terrace, and a private courtyard with an outdoor dining area.
+The rooms feature Wi-Fi, a Udaipur green marble bathroom, a separate living area, and a minibar.
+Of course, the bedroom contains a king bed, a luxurious domed ceiling, a daybed, a personal bar, air conditioning, and much more.

 Activities include a visit to the local Meena tribe, a cycling tour to nearby villages, tiger safaris, and much more.

-The standard level room is called the Courtyard Haveli Suite, located on the ground floor.
-These rooms start at $500 per night but can go all the way up to $1,000 per night, with the average being around $650 per night.
+The standard level room is the Courtyard Haveli Suite, located on the ground floor.
+These rooms start at $500 per night but can go all the way up to $1,000 per night, with an average of around $650 per night.

 Amanzoe is Aman’s homage to Greece.
 With luxurious furnishings, a quintessential Greek design, and incredible amenities, Amanzoe is probably the best luxury resort in the entire country.
 Located in Porto Heli in the east Peloponnesian peninsula, Amanzoe is a marble-hewn paradise of relaxation and luxury.

-This property lives alongside olive groves with views of the Aegean Sea, but don’t worry — the property is just 2 miles from the beach and 6 miles from Franchthi Cave.
-This property occupies an entire hilltop in addition to having its own private beach.
+This property lives alongside olive groves with views of the Aegean Sea.
+The property is just 2 miles from the beach and 6 miles from Franchthi Cave.
+It occupies an entire hilltop in addition to having its own private beach.

 The lavish resort has multiple eateries (Greek, Japanese, and international), an amphitheater, a yoga studio, a private beach club, and, of course, a luxurious, ~30,000-square-foot spa.